arduino/docs-content/content/software/app-lab/8.integrations/1.companion-app/companion-app.md

 ![](assets/thumbnail.png)

 **Note:** Your smartphone will be used as a remote camera input.
-Both the Arduino UNO Q and your smartphone must be connected to the same network.
+Both your board and your smartphone must be connected to the same network.

 ## Goals